LordJogonnath/Frequency-Hopping-with-NRF24/README.md

-# Frequency-Hopping-with-NRF24
+# NRF24-Work
-This contains the Arduino code that I used for establishing frequency hopping in the two NRF modules.
+This contains the Arduino codes I've used to establish
+1. Frequency hopping for two NRF24 modules.
+2. Obtaining distance data from an ultrasonic sensor